AdobeDocs/journey-optimizer.en/help/using/personalization/use-expression-fragments.md

     ![](assets/expression-fragment-open.png)

-1. You can then customize and validate your content as usual using all the personalization and authoring capabilities of the [Expression editor](personalization-build-expressions.md).
+1. You can then customize and validate your content as usual using all the personalization and authoring capabilities of the [personalization editor](personalization-build-expressions.md).

 >[!NOTE]
 >